Decentralized Goal Assignment and Safe Trajectory Generation in Multi-Robot Networks via Multiple Lyapunov Functions: Collision Avoidance Policy

 then the \ac{OGA} policy is asymptotically stable \ac{wrt} the current goal assignment $k$ and furthermore collision-free.

-\begin{proof} To verify the argument, consider the properties of the Lyapunov-like function \eqref{Lyapunov-like} and denote the constrained set for each agent $i$ as $\mathcal K_i=\{\bm r\in \R^{2\N} \;|\; c_{ij}(\cdot)\geq 0\}$, where $j\in\mathcal N_c\cup \{0\}$.
+\begin{proof} To verify the argument, consider the properties of the Lyapunov-like function \eqref{Lyapunov-like} and denote the constrained set for each agent $i$ as $\mathcal K_i=\{\bm r\in \R^{2\N} \;|\; c_{ij}(\cdot)\geq 0\}$, where $j\in\mathcal N_i\cup \{0\}$.
 The set $\mathcal K_i$ is by construction compact (i.e., closed and bounded), with the level sets of $W_i$ being closed curves contained in the set $\mathcal K_i$.
-Then, the condition \eqref{safe condition} implies that the system trajectories $\bm r_i(t)$ under the \ac{OGA} control input $\bm u_i$ evolve downwards the level sets of $W_i$, i.e. always remain in the interior of the constrained set $\mathcal K_i$, which furthermore reads that the inter-agent distances $d_{ij}(t)$ never violate their critical value $\Delta$. \end{proof} \end{barrier condition}
+Then, the condition \eqref{safe condition} implies that the system trajectories $\bm r_i(t)$ under the \ac{OGA} control input $\bm u_i$ evolve along the negative direction of the gradient vector $\nabla W_i= $ of $W_i$, i.e., always remain in the interior of the constrained set $\mathcal K_i$; this further reads that the inter-agent distances $d_{ij}(t)$ never become smaller than $d_s$. \end{proof} \end{barrier condition}

-\begin{Problem} We need to establish a \ac{LR} policy ensuring that inter-agent distances $d_{ij}$ remain greater than a critical distance $\Delta$, and will be active only when the \ac{OGA} policy is about to result in colliding trajectories. \end{Problem}
+\begin{Problem} Seek a policy that becomes active when the \ac{OGA} policy is about to result in colliding trajectories, and ensures that the inter-agent distances $d_{ij}$ remain greater than the critical distance $d_s$. \end{Problem}